naren200/naren200.github.io/_posts/2024-2-24-githubpagesportfolio.md

 ## Contributing

 Contributions are welcome!
-If you find issues or have suggestions, open an issue or submit a pull request.
+If you find issues or have suggestions over [my template](https://naren200.github.io), open an issue or submit a pull request.

 ## Acknowledgements